AnssiR66/AlanStdLib/StdLib/readme.txt

 - lib_locations.i defines the default directions (exits) and also various location classes and attributes

-- lib_messages.i lists all the standard runtime messages in the ALAN system, for easy editing
+- lib_messages_runtime.i lists all the standard runtime messages in the ALAN system, for easy editing

 - lib_verbs.i lists all the default verbs needed in gameplay.
 Also commands other than verbs are